Grey County owns approximately 8,500 acres of forest (45 individual Forest Properties) and 77 km of CP Rail Trail from Owen Sound to Dundalk.

 - Follow gun safety best practices.
 Never shoot unless you are absolutely sure of your target and what is beyond it.

 Grey County Forestry Management Plan

-Grey County has a Forestry Management Plan for all of its forest properties to guide all management activities in Grey County owned forest properties.
-The plan was drafted in association with the former Grey County Forest Advisory Committee.
-Members of this committee included local snowmobile clubs, Ontario Federation of Agriculture (OFA), members of Grey County Council and staff, ATV clubs, cycling clubs and trails organizations.
+The Forest Management Plan is a document to direct all management activities in Grey County-owned forest properties.
+The plan was drafted in association with the former Grey County Forest Management Plan Advisory Committee.
+Members of this committee included local snowmobile clubs, trail user groups, Sydenham Sportsman Association, the logging industry, Stewardship Grey Bruce, members of Grey County Council and staff.

+The Plan was updated in March 2021 for a period of 20 years from March 2021 to December 2040.
 The Plan was written to integrate the management of forests for “forestry purposes” as defined in the Forestry Act, the Provincial Policy Statement under the Planning Act, Niagara Escarpment Plan, Grey County Official Plan Land Use Policies, and other policies, guidelines, initiatives and documents.
-The Plan includes statements, which articulate the goals objectives, principles, strategies, options and targets for Grey County forests pertaining to such matters as recreational, educational and heritage uses of the forest, timber production, the maintenance and enhancement of fish and wildlife habitats, protection of ecology sensitive areas and significant species, and the further acquisition or disposal of County forest properties.

-All forestry management is in accordance with the Grey County Forest Management By-law and the FSC certification.
-Private land owners that have forested properties are under the jurisdiction of the Grey County Forest Management By-law.
+All forestry management is in accordance with the Grey County Forest Management By-law and the County’s FSC certification.
+A link to the Grey Forestry Management Plan can be found below: